bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Delete tax properties

-To delete tax properties, use the `id:in` query parameter for the tax properties you want to delete.
+To delete tax properties, send a request to the [Delete tax properties](/api-reference/store-management/tax-properties/tax-properties/delete-tax-properties) endpoint and use the `id:in` query parameter to specify the tax properties you want to delete.

 <!--
 type: tab